Sending Information to Servers

 The if branch that corresponds to clicks in the browser chrome unsets focus, meaning focus is no longer on the page contents, and key presses will thus be sent to the Chrome.

-When a key press happens, the Browser sends it either to the address bar or calls the active tab’s keypress method (or neither, if nothing is focused):
+When a key press happens, the Browser either sends it to the address bar or calls the active tab’s keypress method (or neither, if nothing is focused):

 class Browser: